-A list of current and upcoming honors course offerings may be found here.
+A list of current honors course offerings may be found here.

 A list of this year's HIS project presentations and photos may be found here.

 Community involvement is an important aspect of the Honors Program and is an obligation of all members.
-Every Honors student is required to complete at least five hours of service each semester.
+Every Honors student is required to complete at least eight hours of service each semester.
 They have the option of completing it over three different projects or do a semester long project.
 If you chose the semester long project it needs to be approved by the Honors Office staff.
 The approval form that would need to be submitted is listed below.
 Students are encouraged to be active members of the Honors Program community and to begin new service projects of personal interest.

 Honors Program Requirements and Service – Description of Honors Courses, Introduction to Research, Honors Independent Study, and Community Service